-They are some of the deepest available and so must be done by a professional dermatologist.
+These are some of the deepest available and must be done in a surgery as an outpatient procedure.
 Best for: deeper wrinkles.

 Microdermabrasion – this treatment won't penetrate as deeply as some chemical peels, but there's no downtime and many benefits to repeated use.

 Laser skin resurfacing – deeply penetrates the epidermis to stimulate cell regeneration and encourage collagen production for rejuvenated skin.
 It typically takes ten to 21 days to heal, although you may notice minor redness beyond this time frame.